Eastern German Christmas Markets – the best and most underrated Christmas Markets of Germany

 Dresden Christmas Markets

-To be honest, this is my favourite Christmas Market in Germany.
-It has bags of atmosphere, and is one of the oldest.
+Dresden is my favourite Christmas Market city in Germany.
+It has bags of atmosphere, and the “Striezelmarket” is one of Germany’s oldest Christmas markets.
 I have been several times, but not in recent years – and loved every single visit.

-The main market, called the “Striezelmarkt”, will be on the Altmarkt, a large square in central Dresden.
-It has the usual little wooden huts, which are strung with Moravian stars and lots of greenery, and the Kreuzkirche church and City Hall offer a magnificent backdrop.
+The main market, called the “Striezelmarkt”, is held on the Altmarkt, a large square in central Dresden.
+It has very pretty and photogenic little wooden huts, which are strung with Moravian stars and lots of greenery, and the Kreuzkirche Church and City Hall offer a magnificent backdrop.
 They also boast the largest pyramid, an Ore Mountain candle arch you can walk on, and a cultural programme.

 But what makes it really special is how it the markets are woven into the historic fabric of the city, from the main Striezelmarkt to the Middle Ages Market, the Market by the Frauenkirche, and the way these markets are lovingly decorated with greenery, Moravian stars and lots and lots of light.